LAST UPDATED ON

-The problem is, if you need your website to bring you client leads, your prospects (taking the form of site visitors) don’t hire people the same way bosses do.
-Let’s dive in and sort that out.
+The problem is, if you need your website to bring you client leads, your site visitors don’t hire people the same way bosses do…

 With my clients, I refer to these digital resumé sites as vetting websites.
 Vetting websites usually include a bulleted list of services, maybe a portfolio, and an about page with a formal bio that talks about where you went to college and why you felt you were qualified to start your own business.

 In short, it’s where you send a prospect for more information (to further vet you).